Is it Right for You?

 If you have a disability, your countable income is above 100% of FPG, and you meet all other program requirements, you may be able to get MA with a spenddown.
 However, a spenddown can be very expensive.

-Starting on January 1, 2014, you may have these other health coverage options if you are in this situation:
+Look at these other health coverage options if you are in this situation:

 - MinnesotaCare has a 200% of FPG income limit.
 As with MA-EPD, you pay a monthly premium.
 Read DB101’s MinnesotaCare article.